tim-group/NingLeak/README.rst

 We believe there is a race between completion of an HTTP request and the enqueuing of a reaper for the request.
 If a request completes before the reaper is enqueued, the reaper will never terminate.
 The reaper has a reference to the request's ``AsyncHandler``, so this leads to a leak of user-supplied ``AsyncHandler`` implementations, as well as various objects internal to AsyncHttpClient.

 In AsyncHttpClient 1.6.3, the racing code is in ``com.ning.http.client.providers.netty.NettyAsyncHttpProvider``, between the passage concerning reapers starting on line 445, and the asynchronous consequences of the passage before it.

+In AsyncHttpClient 1.8.x, there has been considerable refactoring; the corresponding code is at line 612 in the same class, and has a similar structure but quite different details.
+This version does not exhibit the leak.

 How can i see the leak?
 =======================